Choppy trading in LSE shares after EU blocks Deutsche-Boerse deal

-EU antitrust regulators vetoed the proposed 29 billion euro ($31.28 billion)merger between Deutsche Boerse and the LSE saying the combination would have created a de facto monopoly in the markets for clearing fixed income securities.
+EU antitrust regulators vetoed the proposed 29 billion euro (25.17 billion pounds) merger between Deutsche Boerse and the LSE saying the combination would have created a de facto monopoly in the markets for clearing fixed income securities.

 The risk that regulators block the deal rose significantly after the LSE decline to sell its MTS Italian trading platform which would have allayed concerns.